-The Legacy Balance Spa offers visitors the chance to unwind and enjoy its many treatments.
+Visitors can unwind at the Legacy Balance Spa and enjoy its many treatments.
 I was treated to a BABOR Skin Balancing facial and quite frankly, my life prior to the treatment just doesn’t make sense anymore.

 We departed just after 5:00 for a game drive and were treated with amazing wildlife sights: Rhino, hippos, elephants, giraffes, buffalo, a variety of buck.
 We even caught a glimpse of lions lazing under the trees.

 Unfortunately, we didn’t see the leopard, but the sly cat, as expected, made an appearance one day after we left and was spotted by rangers.
 They sent photos, so I’ll forgive the leopard.

 Privacy, luxurious spoils and dassies right on your doorstop are just some of the reasons you should consider booking in at the Tsukudu Bush Lodge in the Pilanesberg.

 Tshukudu Bush Lodge is one of Pilanesberg’s most renowned — and romantic — hideouts.
 Each chalet offers a sunken bath, outdoor shower and private plunge pool.

 You will be treated to incredible views of a waterhole and expansive plain; we saw Amarula, South Africa’s most famous elephant.
 Amarula is known for pushing over vehicles back in the eighties.

 Now almost fifty years old, Amarula spends his days grazing in the plains below.
 It’s easy to spot him; Amarula has no tail.
 He is a magnificent beast with beautiful tusks, currently the oldest elephant in the park.